+For the \textit{MS Before \& After} method, we see the expected results in simulation.
+The noise scaling shown in FIG. \ref{sfig:MS Sandwich Simulation} is in line with what we would expect from the summation of FIGs. \ref{sfig:MS Before Simulation} and \ref{sfig:MS After Simulation}, sharing the same overall shape with more separation of the energy curves.
+Here, the maximum energy error of the most noise-scaled circuit compared to the unmitigated circuit is around $\sim 5 \%$, with the noisy energy curves overlapping less.
+Of all the simulated methods, this is the best for extrapolation.

+The experimental results for the \textit{MS Before \& After} method shown in FIG. \ref{sfig:MS Sandwich Experiment} are less consistent as expected, particularly the $c = 5.0$ energy curve.
+Interestingly, we find that this experiment actually has less noise than either the \textit{MS Before} or \textit{MS After} methods.
+This may be because of better calibration between trials that reduces the effects of coherent errors.

-The energy curves in FIG. \ref{sfig:MS_four} are of a different shape, with significantly higher noise scaling.
-The $c = 9.0$ curve in particular shows the flattening we would expect from a state that has been greatly decohered.
-This makes sense, as this method inserts twice as many two-qubit gates into the circuit as the $MS$ Before \& After method, and four times as many gates as the $MS$ Before or After methods individually.
-As a result, the noise scaling is on the order of $\sim 7 \%$.
-Interestingly, the $c = 13.0$ curve regains its parabolic structure.
+Lastly, we have the \textit{MS Four} method, shown in FIG. \ref{fig:MS Four}.
+In simulation, the noise scaling is similar to that of the \textit{MS Before \& After} method, with overall noise scaling on the order of $\sim 7 \%$.
+However, the shape of the curves in FIG. \ref{sfig:MS Four Simulation} is different, with the $c = 9.0$ curve showing flattening we would normally expect from a state that has been greatly decohered.
+Interestingly, when we add yet more gates to the circuit, the $c = 13.0$ curve regains a slight parabolic structure.
 If we study the full energy landscape from $\theta = [-\pi, +\pi]$ and compare, we find that the behavior of the two noisiest energy curves is an artifact of zooming in on this particular region of $\theta$.
 Our noise model includes a $\sim 5\%$ over-rotation error in the angles of our $MS$ gates, which is dramatically amplified by this noise scaling method.
-This is good, insofar as we are capturing that kind of noise in our scaled circuit, but increasing the depth of the circuit to this degree will cause enough amplification for the energy landscape to lose its parabolic structure.
+This is good, insofar as we are capturing that kind of noise in our scaled circuit, but this coherent error in the noise model also has the effect of changing the location of the minimum energy.